 They are also ideal for rental companies that will set up temporary lights for events.
 For example, a wedding reception on a grassy area, a dance floor inside a venue or a booth at a trade show.

 Pole Stands are ideal for a permanent set up where you can bolt or screw into a wooden deck or wedge anchor into concrete.
 They are also ideal for longer runs of string lights.
-If you’re using light gauge lights you can span up to 50 feet if the poles are bolted or wedge anchored securely.
-If you’re using heavy gauge lights you can span up to 30 feet.
+They can accommodate a 30-foot span of thin cord G40 string lights or a 25-foot span of heavy-duty thick cord Edison lights.

 How do I attach the pole stand to a wood deck?